Controlling Client Access with ACL Profiles

 There is no limit to the number of publish or subscription topic exceptions per ACL profile.
 However, there is a maximum of 40,000 exceptions (publish and subscription topic exceptions combined) allowed among all profiles.
 Also keep in mind that the more exceptions there are, the more difficult it is to comprehend and manage your topic access control configuration.

-The topics that these access controls affect can be regular topic subscriptions, as well as reserved Solace topics that are used for special messaging features.
+The topics that these access controls affect can be regular topic subscriptions, and reserved Solace topics that are used for special messaging features.
 For example, there are unique topics that allow clients to publish and subscribe to topics bound to durable queues (#P2P/QUE/<queue‑name>) and topics that are only for the consumption of one specific client (#P2P/v:routerName/clientUsernameHash/clientName/>).
 For a complete list of special topics and their usage, see Reserved Topics.

 Using Substitution Variables in Topic Exceptions